tulasidamarla/Java_11/Lambda expressions.md

 		Arrays.sort(strings, new LengthComparator());

 Note:
 The compare method isn’t called right away.
-Instead, the sort method keeps calling the compare method, rearranging the elements if they are out of order, until the array is sorted.
+Instead, the sort method keeps calling the compare method, rearranging the elements if they are out of order, until the array is sorted.<br>
 It means a block of code was passed to a sort method.
 In java 8, passing a block of code became easy with lambda expressions.

 The Syntax of Lambda Expressions